Elder Care Criteria and Senior Living Admissions

 • Previously received pre-election hospice services

-To determine hospice eligibility, a doctor will use local coverage determinations (LCDs) to determine if services are reasonable, necessary and eligible for coverage by Medicare.
-Despite this, since LCDs are not regulations and should not be used as the absolute determining factor, (re)certification is based on a doctor or medical director’s clinical judgment.
+To determine hospice eligibility, a doctor must look at local coverage determinations (LCDs) to see if services are reasonable, necessary, and eligible for Medicare coverage.
+Since LCDs are not regulations and shouldn’t be used as the absolute determining factors, (re)certification is based on a doctor or medical director’s clinical judgment.

 An individual is admitted into hospice care: